tkvangorder/intelli-flix/README.md

 - [x] Add token limit to "tools" window.
 - [x] Implement a popup dialog that is enabled when there is a selection in the editor.
 This dialog will allow the user to add optional instructions and will send both the selected code and the instructions to chatGPT's code editor API, replace the contents of the editor with the response, and then close the dialog.
 - [x] Add a settings page to allow users to configure the API key.
+- [x] Figure out how to call the chatGPT API from a background thread, so we don't freeze the UI.
 - [ ] Provide usage feedback from chatGPT response into IDE.
 Maybe in status bar at the bottom of the IDE?
-- [ ] Figure out how to call the chatGPT API from a background thread so we don't freeze the UI
 - [ ] Fix the code suggestion dialog so that it does not close when the user uses arrow keys inside the prompt text field.
 - [ ] Document the plugin